ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/traceroute_settings.md

 For traceroute configuration, go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Discovery --> Traceroute settings**.

-**Trace scope** - limits traceroute scope to the defined subnets.
-This prevents scan networks outside an internal network.
+**Trace scope** -- limits traceroute scope to the defined subnets.
+This prevents scanning networks outside an internal network.

-**Use RFC 6890 scopes** - this button resets the **Trace scope** setting to the subnets defined in this RFC.
+**Use RFC 6890 scopes** -- this button resets the **Trace scope** setting to the subnets defined in this RFC.

-**Protocol** - the protocol used for traceroute can be selected from the options of ICMP (MS Windows like), UDP (Linux like), and TCP.
+**Protocol** -- the protocol used for traceroute can be selected from the options of ICMP (MS Windows like), UDP (Linux like), and TCP.

-**Port** - in case of UDP and TCP, the destination port can be specified.
+**Port** -- in the case of UDP and TCP, the destination port can be specified.